Delmon Young: Detroit Tigers

 Young was traded to the Detroit Tigers in a waiver trade on August 15, 2011, for minor league pitchers Cole Nelson and Lester Oliveros.
 That night, the Tigers played the Twins, and he batted in the number three spot in front of Miguel Cabrera.
 In his first at bat with the Tigers, Young hit a home run to left field.
-In 2011, he batted a combined .268 with 12 home runs (8 with the Tigers), while on defense he tied for the major league lead in errors by a left fielder, with seven.
+In 2011, he batted a combined .268 with 12 home runs (8 with the Tigers) and 64 RBI in 124 games.
+On defense, Young tied for the major league lead in errors by a left fielder, with seven.

-In his first at bat in the playoffs as a Tiger, Young hit a home run to right field off CC Sabathia.
-In addition to his earlier post-season home run, Delmon hit the game-winning home run in the bottom of the seventh inning off Rafael Soriano, giving Detroit a 2–1 lead over the Yankees in the ALDS.
+In his first at bat in the playoffs as a Tiger, Young hit a home run to right field off CC Sabathia in Game 1 of the 2011 ALDS.
+In addition to his earlier post-season home run, he hit the game-winning home run in the bottom of the seventh inning in Game 3 off Rafael Soriano, giving Detroit a 2–1 lead over the New York Yankees.
 In Game 5, Young suffered a strained oblique muscle and was left off the ALCS roster.
 He was activated to play in Game 2.
 During Game 5 of the ALCS against the Texas Rangers, Young hit two home runs off C. J. Wilson, scoring three runs.
 He is the fourth Detroit Tiger to hit more than one home run in a postseason game (after Alan Trammell, Kirk Gibson and Magglio Ordóñez).

-Delmon continued his postseason prowess in 2012.
-In the 2012 American League Championship Series, Young was named series MVP after hitting .353 with two home runs and six RBI in the Tigers 4–0 sweep of the New York Yankees.
+Young continued his postseason prowess in 2012.
+In the 2012 American League Championship Series, Young was named series MVP after hitting .353 with two home runs and 6 RBI in the Tigers' four-game sweep of the Yankees.
 He batted .357 in the 2012 World Series and hit his first World Series home run in Game 4 as the Tigers lost the series to the San Francisco Giants in a four-game sweep.
-He is currently the Tigers all-time leader in postseason home runs, with a total of eight.

 Young, who earned a reported $6.75 million for 2012, became a free agent after the season concluded.

 Philadelphia Phillies

-On January 22, Young and the Phillies agreed on a one-year contract worth $750,000, which could become worth as much as $3.5 million based on roster and performance bonuses.
+On January 22, 2013, Young and the Phillies agreed on a one-year contract worth $750,000, which could become worth as much as $3.5 million based on roster and performance bonuses.
 The incentives included provisions that could allow Young to earn up to an additional $600,000 for losing weight and keeping it off during the season.
 The Phillies intended for Young to start in right field.
 Young began the season on the 15-day disabled list after having ankle surgery in the off-season.
-On August 9, after batting .261 with 8 HR and 31 RBI through 80 games, he was designated for assignment to make room for Casper Wells on the active roster.
-On August 14, 2013, the Philadelphia Phillies released Young after he refused to play in the minors.
+He was activated on April 30, and made his Phillies debut the next day, hitting a solo home run in his first at bat.
+On August 9, after batting .261 with eight home runs and 31 RBI through 80 games, he was designated for assignment to make room for Casper Wells on the active roster.
+On August 14, 2013, the Phillies released Young after he refused an assignment to the minor leagues.